 One of Seiko's younger brothers.

 Promotion to Parent: In Book of Shadows, we see he is this to his younger siblings.
-It is unclear if he was always this or if the recon of Seiko made him this.
+It is unclear if he was always this or if the retcon of Seiko made him this.

 A girl from Misato Municipal Brotherhood High that Satoshi and Yuka encounter in Chapter 3.
 Despite their attempts to communicate with her, she doesn't really respond.
-Her Name Tag is found in Chapter 5 indicating that she either died shortly after Satoshi and Yuka left or was already dead.
+Her Name Tag is found in Chapter 5, indicating that she either died shortly after Satoshi and Yuka left or was already dead.
+Going back to the art room when controlling Kizami in Chapter 3 reveals that the Darkening took over her.